Ajay Jadeja: Personal life

-He began his schooling at the Bharatiya Vidya Bhawan, New Delhi.
-He was subsequently sent to a Rajkumar College in Rajkot.
-He did not like boarding school, and in a particular year he ran away from there 13 times.
+Jadeja began his schooling at the Bharatiya Vidya Bhawan, New Delhi, He was subsequently sent to a Rajkumar College in Rajkot.
 He finally settled down at the Sardar Patel Vidyalaya, New Delhi, from where he completed his schooling.
 He met Aditi Jaitly here.
 He later went for higher studies to Hindu College, Delhi.

+In October 2024, Jadeja was declared the next Jam Saheb of Nawanagar, (also known as Jamnagar) by the current Jam Saheb of Nawanagar Shatrusalyasinhji Digvijaysinhji Jadeja, making him heir to the Jamnagar royal throne.
+His current title is Yuvraj Saheb.

 International career

 Jadeja was a regular in the Indian cricket team between 1992 and 2000, playing 15 Test matches and 196 One Day Internationals.
+He had a long tenure as vice-captain for the national side and often led his domestic teams.
+A protege of the great Kapil Dev, Jadeja was known for his stylish batting style, intelligent bowling, and natural athleticism.
+He benefitted from a very analytical mind while reading pitches and stages of the game, compensating for faults with energetic running between the wickets and a flair that endeared him to fans.
+He shone in limited overs formats but struggled in Tests.

-He was regarded as one of the best fielders in the Indian team in his time.
+He was regarded as one of the best fielders in the Indian team in his time and one of the first standout Indian fielders at an international stage, making a memorable debut by diving forward for a catch that would get Allan Border out.

 One of his most memorable innings was his cameo in the 1996 Cricket World Cup quarter-final In Bengaluru against arch rivals Pakistan when he scored 45 off 25 balls, including 40 from the final two overs by Waqar Younis.
 Jadeja, along with Mohammed Azharuddin, holds the record for the highest one-day partnership 4th and 5th wicket, set against Zimbabwe and Sri Lanka respectively.
-Jadeja was also renowned for his remarkable fielding and was considered one of the safest pair of hands in the Indian team during his tenure.
+Jadeja was renowned for his remarkable fielding and was considered one of the safest pair of hands in the Indian team during his tenure.